What Is Organic Chemistry?

 Note: Canonical forms do not have any existence in reality.

 The energy difference between the most stable canonical form and the resonance hybrid is known as Resonance Energy.
-More the resonance energy, more is the stability.
+The more the resonance energy, the more the stability.

 Rules for finding out the most stable canonical form:

 - The canonical form with no charges is the most stable

 - The canonical form with more number of covalent bonds is more stable

 - The canonical form where unlike charges are in close proximity are more stable